A RIVETING AND RARE ASIAN AMERICAN SOCIAL JUSTICE STORY

 Photojournalist

-Award-winning photojournalist Corky Lee has devoted his life to changing negative stereotypes of Asian Americans portrayed in the media through the power of his lens.
-From covering the Vincent Chin case to championing social and political issues that affect the rights and lives of everyday Asian Americans to ensuring that Asian American history is a part of American history, Corky has become an activist in his own right.
-However, the photo laureate was by no means easy to court.
-After a thorough preliminary interrogation ("Excuse me Corky, do you work for Robert Mueller?") and then seeing the rough cut of JFV, he was gracious in allowing us to include his photos from the Chin case in our film.
-Thank you for your talent, your encyclopedic knowledge, your staunch support of JFV and, of course, the newfound friendship.
-And thank you for keeping up the good fight.
-You are truly one-of-a-kind and an inspiration.
-Excelsior!
+Award-winning photojournalist Corky Lee devoted his life to changing negative stereotypes of Asian Americans portrayed in the media through the power of his lens.
+From covering the Vincent Chin case to championing social and political issues that affect the rights and lives of Asian Americans to ensuring Asian American history is a part of American history, Corky became an activist in his own right.
+However, the acclaimed photo laureate was by no means easy to court with JFV.
+After a thorough interrogation and moved from having watched the rough-cut of JFV, he was gracious with allowing us to include his photos from the Chin case in our film.
+Sadly, Corky passed away in January 2021 from COVID-19 complications at age 73.
+It was an honor to stand alongside Corky at various film festivals and cultural events across the U.S. as he championed our powerful little film throughout 2019.
+I am forever grateful for the friendship, the memories, his support, and for his lifetime of work benefiting the Asian American community.
+Corky is truly a one-of-a-kind talent and inspiration.
+Rest in power, dear friend.

 STEWART KWOH

 Attorney and lifelong activist Stewart Kwoh was another blessing.
-When Stewart heard of the Vincent Chin case in Los Angeles, he picked up the phone, rang Lily Chin in Detroit and simply asked: “How can I help?”
-When I approached him about JFV, he echoed that mantra and graciously granted us the right to use one of his archival images in our film.
-Henry Lee, the civil rights activist portrayed in JFV, was a composite character inspired by not only Liza Chan and, of course, the iconic Helen Zia, but also by some of the male figures involved in the case — people like Roland Hwang, James Shimoura and Kwoh, for instance.
-Tireless in his commitment to helping the underprivileged and under-served, Kwoh continues to advocate for civil rights, provide legal and education services and builds coalitions to positively influence and impact Asian Americans, Native Hawaiians and Pacific Islanders through Asian Americans Advancing Justice, the non-profit organization he helped establish.
-AAAJ’s mission is simple: to create a more equitable and harmonious society for all.
+When Stewart heard about the Vincent Chin case in Los Angeles, he picked up the phone, rang Lily Chin in Detroit and simply asked: "How can I help?"
+When I approached him about JFV, he echoed that mantra, graciously granting me access to his legal and photo archives.
+Henry Lee, the civil rights activist portrayed in JFV, is a fictional composite character inspired by all the real life activists -- Liza Chan, the iconic Helen Zia, and the many lesser known male figures like Roland Hwang, James Shimoura, Kin Yee, and, of course Kwoh.
+Tireless in his commitment to helping the under-served, Kwoh continues to advocate for civil rights, provide legal and education services for the under-privileged from all walks of life, and builds coalitions to positively impact the Asian American Pacific Islander community through Asian Americans Advancing Justice, the non-profit organization he helped establish.
+AAAJ's mission is simple: to create a more equitable and harmonious society for all.

 CHRISTINE CHOY